 - a.
 Engine coolant.
-Two acceptable methods of winterizing the engine cooling system are: - (1).
-Complete drainage- involves closing thruhulls, removing all drain plugs on the engine and muffler, and opening drain petcocks per manufacturer's instruction.
-Store with expansion tank cap off and salt water pump cover loose. - (2).
-Anti-freeze: Drain system per instructions above.
+Two acceptable methods of winterizing the engine cooling system are: - (1) Complete drainage which involves closing thru hulls, removing all drain plugs on the engine and muffler, and opening drain petcocks per manufacturer's instruction.
+Store with expansion tank cap off and salt water pump cover loose.

+- (2) Anti-freeze method which includes system to be drained as per instructions above.
 Close petcocks and replace drain plugs.
 Disconnect intake side of raw water pump hose and feed it into a bucket of premixed anti-freeze solution.
 Run engine until anti-freeze is discharged from the exhaust and then shut the engine off.
-Finally, fill the fresh water cooling system with anti-freeze mixture.
+Finally, fill the fresh water cooling system with anti-freeze mixture. - b.

-- b.
 Drain and clean engine seawater strainer and leave top loose. - c.
 Check water separators in fuel system for water accumulation.
-Drain as needed - d. .
+Drain as needed - d.
 Check engine handbook for further "lay-up"- details.

-NOTE: Failure to adhere to the manual can affect your engine warranty.
+Note: Failure to adhere to the manual can affect your engine warranty.

-- 5. Clean yacht interior
+5. Clean yacht interior

 - a.
-Clean and drain bilges.

-- b.
-Remove all perishables.
+Clean and drain bilges. - b.
+Remove all perishables. - c.

-- c.
 Wash out and dry refrigerators and/or ice boxes.
 Leave lids off and/or doors open.
-Empty all compartments, drawers.

-- d hanging lockers.
-Clean and leave compartments open.

-- e.
-Clean all interior surfaces.
+Empty all compartments, drawers. - d Clean hanging lockers and leave compartments open. - e.
+Clean all interior surfaces. - f.

-- f.
 Clean and apply spray lubricant to steering units, engine coupling, hose clamps, rudder packing glands, shaft log packing gland, gate valves, and throttle/shift controls.